adessoliers/PowerBI/README.md

 This project showcases a business request for an executive sales report from a sales manager.
 Based on the request made from the client, I defined their story to fulfill delivery and ensure that acceptance criteria's were maintained through the project.

 ## Business Request
-The inital request from the client.
+Here is the inital request from the client.
 I highlight what the requests are to create a plan of what they need.
 ![RequestLetter](https://user-images.githubusercontent.com/70506634/139752448-b6743d6b-fc69-4084-b772-82cf8a54001c.png)

-We create breakdown overview of what the requestees wants and needs to fulfill the acceptance criteria.
+I then create an overview to breakdown each point of the requests that need to be fulfilled.

 | No# | As a (role) | I want (request/demand) | So that I (user value) | Acceptance Criteria |
 --- | --- | --- | --- | ---